karlospn/mytechramblings-site-source-code/content/posts/building-an-azure-devops-copilot-using-semantic-kernel-and-azure-openai.md

 In the previous section, we built the Chat Application.
 Now, it's time to build the Azure DevOps SK Plugins.

 This might sound like a daunting task, but it's actually quite simple:
-- Build a C# function that calls a specific endpoint of the Azure DevOps REST API and returns the value.
+- Build a C# function that calls the desired endpoint of the Azure DevOps REST API and returns the result.
-- Describe the function's purpose using the ``KernelFunction, Description`` decorator.
+- Describe the function's purpose using the ``[KernelFunction, Description("...")]`` decorator.
-- Describe what the function returns using the ``return: Description`` decorator.
+- Describe what the function returns using the ``[return: Description("...")]`` decorator.
-- If the function requires any parameters, describe what those parameters are for using the ``Description`` decorator.
+- If the function requires any parameters, describe what those parameters are for using the ``[Description("...")]`` decorator.

 Describing the function and its parameters accurately is paramount because these description fields are used by Semantic Kernel (SK) when deciding if there is any SK Plugin functions that needs to call.